zhufuyi/sponge_doc/en/rpc-gateway-development-protobuf.md

 #### 🔹Adding Microservice Connection Code

-The RPC gateway service you've created is an independent RPC gateway service.
-To call specific microservice API interfaces within the RPC gateway service, you first need to establish a connection to the microservices.
+If you want to call the microservice api interface in the rpc gateway service, you must first be able to connect to the microservice, and the following rpc connection code is automatically generated.

 Navigate to the sponge UI interface, click on the left-hand menu bar **[Public]** --> **[Generate RPC Service Connection Code]**.
 Fill in the module name, the name of the RPC service(s) (supporting multiple RPC service names separated by commas), and after filling in the parameters, click the `Download Code` button to generate the RPC service connection code, as shown in the image below: